ai4ce/ur_ros2/README.md

 Again, similar parameters choices.

-# Major Modifications
+# Major Modifications/Additions
-Here, I will just record some major modifications
+Here, I will just record some major modifications and additions I made to the official UR repos.

 ## Teleoperation